openebs-archive/openebs-docs/docs/chaostest.md

-Litmus is a toolset to do chaos engineering in a kubernetes native way.
-Litmus provides chaos CRDs for Cloud-Native developers and SREs to inject, orchestrate and monitor chaos to find weaknesses in Kubernetes deployments.
+Litmus is a tool to practice chaos engineering in a kubernetes native way.
+Litmus provides chaos specific CRDs for Cloud-Native developers and SREs to inject, orchestrate and monitor chaos to find weaknesses in Kubernetes deployments.

-In this section, a couple of experiments are mentioned that can inject chaos into the OpenEBS volume and Application using a Litmus chart.
-This way a user can validate the application resiliency by injecting chaos.
-There are multiple OpenEBS experiments available in [chart hub](https://hub.litmuschaos.io/) which can be used to check its resiliency.
+In this section, an experiment that can inject chaos into the OpenEBS cStor volume and Application using a Litmus chart is mentioned.
+This way a user can validate the resiliency of the application by injecting chaos.
+There are multiple OpenEBS experiments available in [chart hub](https://hub.litmuschaos.io/) which can be used to check resiliency of the application.
 To understand better, more details can be found [here](https://docs.litmuschaos.io/docs/getstarted/).